Alumni Weekend FAQs

 The weekend is set for September 17-20 (kicking off on Thursday afternoon at Convocation and ending Sunday after brunch).

 Who is invited?

 You don’t need to have a reunion to attend Alumni Weekend!
-All Willamette alumni—of every school, every class year, degree or non-degree – are invited!
+All alumni – from every school, every class year, degree or non-degree – are invited.
 This is a celebration of all things Willamette with something for everyone.

 What's new this year?